project-flotta/flotta-operator/docs/design/crds.md

   lastSeenTime: "2021-09-23T09:27:50Z" # Time of tha last heartbeat message
   lastSyncedResourceVersion: "13040122" # Version of configuration applied on the device as reported in the latest heartbeat message
   phase: up # phase of edge device's lifecycle
-  deployments: # list of workloads deployed to the device
+  workloads: # list of workloads deployed to the device
-    - name: nginx # name of the workload (corresponds to EdgeDeployment CR in the same namespace)
+    - name: nginx # name of the workload (corresponds to EdgeWorkload CR in the same namespace)
       phase: Running # workload status (Deploying, Running, Created, etc.);
       lastTransitionTime: "2021-09-23T09:27:50Z" # last time when state of the workload changed
       lastDataUpload: "2021-09-23T09:27:30Z" # time of the latest successful data upload for the workload